OPEN SOURCE

 DSPACE

-The DSpace community is the one we’re currently more committed to, with 2 official DSpace Committers who have been providing code to DSpace for almost a decade.
+We are Platinum Certified Providers and Leader contributors to The DSpace community with 2 official DSpace Committers who have been providing code to DSpace for almost a decade.
 Andrea Bollini is currently responsible for the subteam of the DSpace 7 UI Working Group, dedicated to refactoring/enhancing the REST API (using modern REST best practices).
 Luigi Andrea Pascarelli led the DSpace 5.6 Release and is currently engaged in the REST API subteam.
 The other developers at 4Science are engaged in both subteams of the DSpace 7 WG.

 Among the “historical” contributions, we could mention the contributions of our 2 Committers to the DSpace 4 release: integration between DSpace and Solr so to enable Discovery: Search & Browse by default in both XMLUI and JSPUI; a new Bootstrap-based default look and feel for JSPUI; bibliographic import and lookup in Submission; Sherpa/Romeo integration in the submission upload step.